iamdipanshusingh/ChatterBox-React/README.md

-# Chatein
+# ChatterBox

-Chatein is a simple chating app.
+ChatterBox is a simple chating app.
 Made for fun.

-Visit [Chatein](https://chatein-cba56.web.app/) to use the app.
+Visit [ChatterBox](https://chatein-cba56.web.app/) to use the app.

 ## Features
 - [x] One-to-one chat